wrench-project/eduwrench/web/for_students.md

 #### Learning Objectives

-The EduWRENCH modules target four top-level Student Learning Objectives (SLOs):
+The eduWRENCH modules target four top-level Student Learning Objectives (SLOs):

   - **SLO1**: Be able to explain and apply the fundamental concepts of sequential, parallel, and distributed computing
   - **SLO2**: Be able to describe typical parallel/distributed computing (PDC) applications and the platforms on which they run